 The Awakening is a 100-foot-long aluminum sculpture in five separate parts depicting an anguished bearded giant either being swallowed by the earth, emerging from it, or being trapped in it (that’s how you know it’s art…because it’s vague), all in such a way that it implies that the rest of the statue is underground.
 You can’t see his knee or foot in these pictures, mostly because I don’t have those kind of fetishes.
-You can find much more descriptive pictures of it elsewhere on the Internet.
-Here is where you’ll find me posing with it.

 You’ll probably have to dodge a few kids who use it as a playground, even though there’s an actual playground within hop-scotching distance.
 Parents like to snap pictures of them sitting in the giant’s palm or sliding down his shin or emerging from his maw (yes, maw); however, it’s much less crowded than any other monument in D.C., by a factor, I’d say, of about a billion.
 I went on an early Saturday afternoon in 2003 or 2004, and only had to wait 20 minutes or so to have some solo time with the sculpture.
-You don’t need to know why I needed that.

-Oh, and I read somewhere that cars have hit the statue once or twice.
+I read somewhere that cars have hit the statue once or twice.
 That makes me incredibly happy.
 Obviously not because I hate the statue, or even cars really.
 It just seems an awfully heroic move to me.